 What happens during a Talos Linux upgrade in Omni

-lifecycle.preStop field [bla add how to do this] in the Pod spec.Upgrade Kubernetes in your Omni clusters
+lifecycle.preStop field in the Pod spec.Upgrade Kubernetes in your Omni clusters

 When a new Kubernetes version is available, Omni displays an upgrade indicator in the cluster overview.
 To upgrade Kubernetes:- Open the cluster.